jipperspippers/jipperspippers/README.md

-UofT Student \
+University of Toronto Student
-Machine Learning and Data Science Specialist \
+Machine Learning and Data Science Specialist